How To Make A Square in a Square Quilt Block

 Learn how to make a basic square in a square quilt block two different ways.
 Follow our step-by-step tutorials and get the free square-in-a-square dimension chart for accurate finished blocks.

-The square in a square quilt block is simple in its form but it might get surprisingly tricky to make.
+The square in a square quilt block is a traditional quilt block that is simple in its form but it might get surprisingly tricky to make.

 What is a square in a square quilt block?